nus-cs3281/2018/students/alexFong/alexFong-Resume.md

 Also added export to FDX, live suggestions, syntax highlighting & script management features.

 * Google Summer of Code Participant, OpenKeychain (May 2016 - August 2016)
-OpenKeychain is the leading Android app for PGP key management on Android, with over 100,000 installs.
+OpenKeychain is the leading Android app for PGP key management, with over 100,000 installs.

     Added single password workflow for management of keys, simplifying PGP key usage.
     Introduced a master password & app-lock mechanism for further security.